nlaaksonen/doxie-detector/README.md

 # Dachshund Detector

-> You can try out the final model at: [https://doxie-detector.herokuapp.com](https://doxie-detector.herokuapp.com)
+> You can try out the classifier at: [https://doxie-detector.herokuapp.com](https://doxie-detector.herokuapp.com)

 Our task is to build a binary classifier to decide from user-submitted dog photos whether the breed is dachshund or not.
 We will also deploy the final model to